 |Reference: Colbert et al, Static Magnetic Field Therapy: Dosimetry Considerations.|

 All magnets have a north (positive) and south (negative) pole and hence are bipolar.
 In magnetic therapy the term unipolar is sometimes used to describe a bipolar magnet used in a way where only one pole is directed to the body.
 Multipolar is used when describing a device that has both north and south poles directed to the body.
+Using the terms positive or negative pole can be misleading, as it can erroneously imply a harm or benefit.

 From a biological and therapeutic perspective, the available research on magnetic therapy conducted for instance by neurologists at Vanderbilt Medical University is conclusive.
 The most important characteristic of a static magnetic field is the field gradient it generates and the steepness of those gradients.
-Magnetic therapy has been around for hundreds of years (see history of magnetic therapy) and the Quadrapolar or Q magnet has been one of the most significant advancement to date.
+Magnetic therapy has been around for hundreds of years (see history of magnetic therapy) and the Quadrapolar or Q Magnet has been one of the most significant advancement to date.

 Without getting side tracked into some of the more, shall we say unusual approaches; there are generally three theories into the application of magnets on the body.

 - They are worn like jewellery to affect the energy flow in the body.
+See article here why we don't sell magnetic jewellery.

 - You apply either the South or North pole over different parts of the body, usually the painful area or acupuncture or acupressure points or say the belly button.
+See article here explaining the history and evidence for using the north or south pole of a magnet.

 - The magnets are placed on very specific points on the body, usually over nerves, joints or areas of injury.
+See recommended placements here.

 Effects purported by users and practitioners of magnetic therapy are increased circulation, reduced inflammation, correction of energy imbalances, enhanced immune function, more restful sleep, stress relief and reduced or cessation of pain.